dynamoRando/FrostDB/README.md

 # Disclaimers
 This project is a proof of concept project and is very much still under development.
 Nothing will likely work right completely if you use it. **Don't** use this in any production environment what so ever.
 This project is a **proof of concept.** It's meant to illustrate the idea about giving users ownership of their data; but has not been engineered at all with security in mind.

 I'm not really a software developer.
 I'm learning this as I go along with this project.
 The "databases" in this project are really just large JSON files.
 The TCP/IP code in this project I stole from [MSDN](https://docs.microsoft.com/en-us/dotnet/framework/network-programming/asynchronous-server-socket-example) because I didn't know what I was doing.
+I should probably scrutinize more the layout of my project, but it's hard when you're only dedicating 4 hours a week (or so) and you just want to get the concepts implemented.
+I'm trying to learn to apply SOLID programming principles as I go.

 I'm writing this software in my spare time.
 I'll welcome any feedback.